 “Mr. Lipscomb works hard, is there when you need him and never asks for any recognition,” Duell said.
 “He’s helped me throughout my Bennett experience, and I’m not sure there’s enough time in the day to say how amazing he is.”

 No matter how much praise is heaped upon Lipscomb, don’t expect it to go to his head.
-Last year when he was voted Outstanding Faculty Member by his colleagues, and later when he received the Faculty Service Award from the Bennett College National Alumnae Association, he seemed almost embarrassed by the attention.
+Last year when he was voted Outstanding Faculty Member by his colleagues, he seemed almost embarrassed by the attention.

 And though he worked in concert with Coleman and Interim Department Chair Tamara Jeffries to bring a state-of-the-art TV and photography studio to the College, he seemed reluctant to stand in a photo with students at the January unveiling, saying he didn’t want to steal their thunder.